Planned changes

 Study contents

 The Master’s degree program in Public and International Economics comprises a total of 120 credit points distributed across 4 semesters.
+It is taught entirely in English.

 The degree program concludes with the Master’s thesis (20 credit points) in the fourth semester.
-You will receive support in planning and conducting your research in the parallel research seminar (10 credit points).
+You will receive support in planning and conducting your research in the parallel research seminar (10 credit points) .

 Stay abroad